 was like the very color of my world was suddenly gone and everything was fading into a haze.

 No words by friends or family could ease my ache so in February of 2015, as if the city literally spit me out, I drove all night to Colorado see if the the mountains had anything to say to me that would help.
 It’s been a remedial place of solitude for me for most my life.
 I intended to stay a week and after three weeks, felt restored enough to drive back to Minnesota.

 Three weeks can not mend a broken heart but the experience illustrated what could comfort me, what could sustain me.

 In January 2016, I packed up my car and set out again.
 This time with a plan on how I could contribute to my shop while I was healing my soul, I would design a collection of jewelry inspired by Americana.
 I searched the landscape for images that inspired me as I drove and pulled over to take pictures every time I saw something iconic or at the very least, something that looked like jewelry to me!

 Jack Kerouac wasn’t a jewelry designer, but it began to occur to me this idea had been done already and it wasn’t long-or many states-before I was bored.
 This was clearly not the inspiration I was looking for.

 As I pulled into the town of Frisco where I would be living, I was overpowered by the feeling you get when you drive down the block you grew up on as a kid.
 All the buildings,signs,trees and sidewalks as familiar as if I had only been gone a moment.

-I pulled over, cried, took a picture.
+I pulled over, cried, talked to Wi and took a picture.
 This was a series of actions that would repeat itself hundreds of times in the next three months.

 To be continued…